 I chose the Tiger Wall UL tent primarily because I was tired of condensation.
 When I use my Dyneema shelters, the condensation is always irritating, no matter where I choose to set up.
 On more humid trails, the buildup of moisture inside the tent is always a PIA.

-I also wanted a tent with a smaller footprint that was at least semi-freestanding.
+I wanted a tent with a smaller footprint that was at least semi-freestanding.
 Many hiking pole tents have large footprints, making them challenging to set up in tight areas or dense forests.

 In this review, I’ll review the tent’s specifications and performance on the trails.